marifarwi/Soilpunk_joulethief/README.md

 ### Included in kit sent by H&D:

 We sent each node a box with kits that contain the following PLUS a battery clip (not pictured).
 We will send each node the tracking information so you can keep track.
-If it arrives too late, you can source your own, or (tip from Adam Dror) find a CFL bulb at a recycling place or second hand store and take it apart to harvest a coiled toroid and transistor from there!
+If it arrives too late, you can source your own, or (tip from Adam Ben-Dror) find a CFL bulb at a recycling place or second hand store and take it apart to harvest a coiled toroid and transistor from there!
 The other parts are available at any prototyping store.

 * a small breadboard
 * an LED (and optional: a small buzzer)